 There are circumstances where we need a temporary high level of acidity, such as with stomach digestion.
 When the stomach produces hydrochloric acid to break down the food we eat, we need a strong acid – as much as 2-3pH.
 However, once the food is mulched enough, some sodium bicarbonate from the pancreas is pumped into the mix via the stomach glands to neutralise the acid, allowing it to pass to the next level in the digestive system, the small intestine, for absorption of the nutrients.

 For the rest of the journey through the bowel, the food materials need to be neutral or alkaline.
 If they get acidic, it is associated with constipation and drying up of faecal matter.
 Also, our beneficial bacteria which are necessary for good digestion, the making of neurotransmitters and immune cells, don’t like acidic conditions and start to die off.
 This leaves the way open for more pathogenic bacteria and fungi (like candida) to flourish, which love the acidic conditions.
-This then triggers an immune response.
+They also produce too much acid which then starts to eat into the endothelial lining, loosening the tight junctions and degrading the protective mucin layer, which causes ‘leaky gut syndrome’.
+This triggers an immune response, that is, inflammation.

 Think of free radicals like robbers stealing bricks that hold up a house.
 Magnesium acts like an antioxidant because it has two spare electrons (extra bricks) in its outer shell to donate to the free radicals, which have missing electrons (empty spaces).
 This joining of yin and yang helps to keep our cellular house in tact.
 The compound then becomes stable, that is, neutral.